guillaumejaume/gnn-min-example/README.md

 # GNN minimum example

-A simple implementation of a Graph Neural Network operating on a directed graph with edge weights.
+A simple implementation of a Graph Neural Network for graph classification tasks.
+The code is currently set to operate on a  directed graph with node features.
+The graphs can also have edge weights.
+This code is leveraging the `DGL` dataloader that allow to directly download and use the `TUDortmund` datasets.
+A custom dataloader can easlily be implemented to adapt to any custom graph (e.g., with node labels).
+The `model.py` can also be adapted to perform node classification or link prediction tasks.
+Note that the `layers` could remain unchanged as they were built to be task-agnostic.

 ## Installation